oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - establish an automated testing regime at the outset of a project, or very early in its lifetime.
 Much of the value of automated testing can be realized even by very lightweight tests - 90%+ test coverage is great of you can afford it, but even very minimal coverage can provide valuable proof of life, and can be quick to implement.
 In practice, once a testing regime is in place, I find it tends to collect coverage-improving tests over time  with very little additional effort.
 Expect automated testing to pay back any initial investment of effort within a few weeks of development activity.

 - if it can be done quickly and easily, set up continuous integration early in the project.
 A prerequisite for this is some form of automated testing, even if it only to ensure that system can be built and installed.
 In practice, I've have found that having easy-to-run tests can be almost as valuable (but may be less effective for picking up installation and environment setup problems).
+It should be very little effort to set up continuous integration that does no more than install the dependencies and build the package, which can help to catch a lot of problems, and provides a place where further tests can be added as the project evolves.

 - consider testability when designing code: ensure that important features are easy to invoke and access for testing.